 Rio de Janeiro is the face of Brazil.
-The country's second-largest city with a population of nine million was the imperial capital and port of entry for tens of millions of African slaves, more than any other during the transatlantic trade.
-A magnet for wealthy tourists and poor migrants alike, even in economic and political decline Rio de Janeiro remains seductive for its vibrant culture and natural beauty.
-It is also a city divided and a poster child for the country's endemic inequality, corruption and injustice.
-As international media attention evaporated after the Rio2016 Olympics, hope for the city's long-awaited revival was replaced by a hangover of broken dreams, a deep economic recession and the resurgence of a revanchist, reactionary conservatism.
+The country's second-largest city with its population of over nine million people has been both imperial capital and port of entry for tens of millions of slaves from Africa, more than any other city throughout the transatlantic trade.
+Nowadays, Rio is a magnet for both wealthy tourists and migratory workers alike.
+Even in economic and political decline Rio de Janeiro remains seductive for its vibrant culture and natural beauty.
+It is also a city deeply divided and poster child for the country's endemic inequality, corruption and social injustice.
+As international media attention evaporated in the wake of the 2016 Olympics, hope for the city's long-awaited revival was replaced by a hangover of broken dreams, economic crisis and the resurgence of a revanchist, reactionary rightwing politics.

-By 2017 it becomes clear that the much touted favela Pacification Program has failed.
-Turf wars between rival gangs erupt across the city.
-Even with four of the last five governors in jail political corruption remains endemic.
-Rio's militias – paramilitary mafia linked to right-wing politicians, soldiers and police – now stronger than ever, have expanding violently into poor and rich neighbourhoods alike, infiltrating all levels of government.
-Essential infrastructure and heritage sites crumble as development projects lie stalled or abandoned.
-In March of 2018, a rising progressive star in city hall, councilwoman Marielle Franco, is brutally murdered together with her driver after being followed and shot on the way home from an event on empowering black women in politics.
+By 2017 it was clear that the much touted favela Pacification Program had failed.
+Turf wars between rival gangs began to erupt across the city.
+Even with four of the previous five governors of the state of Rio de Janeiro behind bars corruption remained endemic.
+Rio's militias – paramilitary mafias linked to right-wing politicians and security forces – expanded violently into poor and rich neighbourhoods alike while further infiltrating all levels of government.
+Essential infrastructure and 400-year-old heritage sites decay and crumble as development projects are inexplicably paralyzed or lie abandoned.
+In March 2018, a rising progressive star in city hall, 38 year-old councilwoman Marielle Franco, is brutally murdered together with her driver, in a drive-by shooting after being followed on the way home from a local speaking event on empowering working-class and black women in politics.
 Nobody doubts that the militia pulled the trigger, but who sent them?

-This work is a first chapter in a longterm project about Rio.
+This work is a first chapter in a longterm documentary project about Rio de Janeiro which traces the city's socio-political trajectory from the post-Olympics hangover through the rise of Bolsonarismo, Covid-19 and their aftermaths.
 The title comes from a chapter in Juliana Barbassa's 2016 memoir of the seductive and chaotic city in the run-up to the 2016 Olympic games.
-Even in those heady days of optimism she saw the cracks starting to form.
-In that same spirit, this work aims to document a critical period of Rio's history between the post-Olympics hangover, to the election of Bolsonaro and beyond, with a focus on the periphery and communities far from the iconic beaches and Christ the Redeemer, where the majority working class lives.
-What will become of the 'cidade maravilhosa', beautiful and broken?
+Even in those heady days of festive optimism she saw the cracks starting to form.
+In that same spirit, this work aims to document a critical period of Rio's history with a focus on the peripheries of the city, far from its iconic beaches and Christ the Redeemer, where the majority of its working classes live.